sigrunixia/Obsidian-RPG-Manager-LOTR-Vault/The_Lord_of_the_Rings/Events/Bilbo-Fights-A-Dragon.md

 ## Game Master Details

 - The fireworks lit by [Merry](../Characters/Meriadoc-Brandybuck.md) and [Pippin](../Characters/Peregrin-Took.md) are a special type of Firework.
 A more.. sentient type of magic, but very temperamental.
-It is comedic magic that Gandalf was working on and currently only knows how to trade insults, and then explode when it gets mad.
+It is comedic magic that Gandalf was working on and currently only knows how to trade insults, and then explode in starbursts when it loses.

 ---